x

 Tickets: FREE.
 Booking Required

 Join us this summer for a special screening of Iris Prize nominated short Ted & Noel (2023) in partnership with FilmPride.
-Following the screening, there will be an in-depth Q&A with director Julia Alcamo and the star of the documentary Ted Brown, hosted by Fez of our Future Creative Leaders cohort.
+Following the screening, there will be an in-depth Q&A with director Julia Alcamo and the star of the documentary Ted Brown, hosted by Fez of our Future Creative Leaders cohort and Deborah from Film Pride.

 This documentary short follows LGBTQ+ and civil rights activist Ted Brown, one of the early members of the UK Gay Liberation Front (GLF) where he helped organise the first ever Pride march in London in 1972.
 50 years on, Ted has just lost the love of his life, Noel, to dementia.
 Worse, Noel had experienced severe homophobic abuse from care home staff during his final days, leaving Ted to mount one last campaign for LGBTQ+ rights.